vdurmishev/cloudstack-blog/README.md

 ## 🏗️ Architecture & Infrastructure

-The project uses a multi-tier architecture deployed on AWS:
+The project uses a simplified multi-tier architecture optimized for the AWS Free Tier:

-- **Networking**: VPC with public subnets (for Load Balancer) and private subnets (for App & DB).
+- **Networking**: VPC with public subnets for all resources (ALB, ECS Tasks, and RDS).
 - **Compute**: AWS ECS (Elastic Container Service) running on Fargate (Serverless).
 - **Database**: AWS RDS (Relational Database Service) running PostgreSQL.
 - **Storage**: AWS S3 for static assets and uploads.
 - **Security**: Fine-grained security groups and IAM roles.

+*Note: For Free Tier compatibility and simplicity, all resources are deployed in public subnets.
+This avoids NAT Gateway costs while maintaining ECR and internet connectivity for the tasks.*

 The infrastructure is defined as Code in the `terraform/` directory.